My current research revolves around two themes:

 Java nowadays uses a dual-pivot Quicksort, the Yaroslavskiy-Bentley-Bloch (YBB) Quicksort.
-I did the first average-case analysis of this algorithm, and an extension of the analysis of YBB Quicksort became my dissertation project.
+I did the first average-case analysis of this algorithm, and an extension of the analysis of YBB Quicksort became my PhD project.

 To see dual-pivot Quicksort in action, check out the animated visualization of the algorithm (thanks to Brad Lyon)!

 Apart from the analysis of the new Quicksort variant, I was also able to fill some remaining gaps in the our understanding of standard Quicksort.